Samuel Akinbinu

-Samuel Temidayo Feargod Akinbinu (born 6 June 1999) is a footballer who plays as a forward for Djibouti Premier League club Arta/Solar7.
-Born in Nigeria, he plays for the Djibouti national team.
+Samuel Temidayo Feargod Akinbinu (born 6 June 1999) is a footballer who plays as a forward for club KCB from Kenya.
+Born in Nigeria, he plays and is the all-time top goalscorer for the Djibouti national team.

 Club career

 On 10 January 2018, Akinbinu signed for Nigeria Professional Football League club Rivers United.
 On 19 April 2018, in the mid-season transfer windows, Akinbinu signed for Lobi Stars.

 On 2 July 2019, Akinbinu joined Djibouti Premier League champions Arta/Solar7.

 He helped his team win the 2022 Djibouti Cup and was a key part alongside his teammate Alex Song as they won the double.

 International career

 Akinbinu received his Djiboutian citizenship in June 2021.

 Akinbinu debuted on 15 June 2021, in a friendly match against Somalia, scoring his first goal in a 1–0 victory at the Stade du Ville.

 He was also top scorer for 2023 Mauritius Four Nations Cup and would help them win it with two goals scored it would be the first time Djibouti won a trophy.